 Infantry general of the Wehrmacht Heer (Army) and Chief of the Army General Staff.
 Krebs was pretty much Hitler's military arm during the last days of Nazi Germany, ordering around officers on the front lines to fight till the very end, and subsequently presided Fegelein's court-martial.
 After Hitler's suicide, he and Burgdorf stayed behind and together committed suicide on May 2, 1945.

-Chief Adjutant of the Wermacht Heer during the closing days of World War II.
+Chief Adjutant of the Wehrmacht Heer during the closing days of World War II.
 As a veteran of World War I, Burgdorf was passionate about preventing a repeat of Germany's humiliation after that war, and thus sworn fealty to Hitler, including having to facilitate the suicide of Erwin Rommel as punishment for an assassination attempt on Hitler.
 At the war's end he and Krebs handled Fegelein's court-martial, and both also committed suicide together on May 2, 1945.

 - I Need a Freaking Drink: Often seen drinking alcohol.